 Conclusion: learning to code will make you a better entrepreneur, even if you don't aim to become an expert!

-So if you have some free time, don't hesitate to give it a try, it won't be wasted time, and it will even allow you to work on your brain 😉
+So if you have some free time, don't hesitate to give it a try, it won't be wasted time, and it will even allow you to exercise your brain 😉

 Chapter 6: Statistics and surveys as a barrier to innovation »